 How does a borehole work?

-For businesses looking to manage their water supply and become self-sufficient, a borehole is one of the obvious propositions.
+For businesses looking to manage their own water supply and become independent from their business water supplier, a borehole offers an excellent alternative.

-It enables savings on annual water bills compared to the mains business water supply.
-A borehole is an excellent investment for businesses consuming large quantities of water regularly.
+It enables significant savings on business water rates compared to the mains water supply.
+A borehole is a highly worthwhile investment for businesses that regularly consume large quantities of water.

 Before drilling takes place – a pre-drilling survey must be undertaken.
 The survey is carried out to cover the following aspects: